 Specifically from Peter King executive director of British Cycling.
 He leads a secretive all or nothing program coined the Podium Program.
 GB only focus on athletes that are capable of winning an Olympic medal.

 This began the programme of ‘the aggregation of marginal gains’.
 Where every aspect of athlete preparation and lifestyle was looked at, equipment, clothing, training methods, nutrition and anything else that could produce a marginal gain.

 Chris Boardman describes marginal gains in great simple terms.
 “Marginal gains is about finding 1,000 things and improving them all by a fraction of a percent.
 When medals can be won and lost by fractions of a second, you begin to see why Team GB have become so obsessed with finding tiny improvements at every level.
 Even down to the nuts that hold the bike together.
 Put them all together and they make a difference: that’s the aggregation of marginal gains.”

-Great Britain have a team of 15 Marginal Gains specialists.
+Great Britain has a team of 15 Marginal Gains specialists.

 Ranging from experts in biomechanics to nutrition to physiotherapy, so far 28 major projects have been completed in the last two and a half years.
 Some, like the work they will do on bikes and kit, last up to four years – a full Olympic cycle, whilst others, like athlete development, stretch out of sight of London, time-wise.

 It’s not only the GB national squad that benefits from the marginal gains theory, Team Sky are part of the programme, and they also think of everything.
 You name it, they’re already doing it.
 Their mechanics work in conditions that would put some surgeons to shame, laundry technicians make sure the riders get their own pillow and sheets in every hotel, just to name a couple of things.

 What can we take from Team GB for our own success?